Sonicaii/VoiceLevelsV3/README.md

 1. Download code
 2. Create a discord application on [Discord Developer Portal](https://discord.com/developers/applications)
 4. Get new bot token from Discord Developer Portal -> Your Application -> Bot -> (Add bot if you don't have one) / get / reset token
-3. Edit .env file or environment variables, setting `DATABASE_URL` to your postgres database (uses ssl connection), `BOT_TOKEN` and `BOT_PREFIX` to your token and preferred default prefix
+3. Use make_env.py to create an .env file or set environment variables, set `DATABASE_URL` to your postgres database (uses ssl connection), `BOT_TOKEN` and `BOT_PREFIX` to your token and preferred default prefix
 4. Enable [privileged intents](https://discord.com/developers/applications/).
 From Your Application -> Bot -> Privileged Gateway Intents, enable `PRESENCE INTENT`, `SERVER MEMBERS INTENT` and `MESSAGE CONTENT INTENT`
 5. Run `init.py` to start bot (see below for instructions to run as a service in background)
 6. Invite to your server(s) using this link, with your bot id:<br />